AnkitaSinghIE/IntroWebsite/README.md

 # IntroWebsite
-this file has a introduction about Ankita Singh
+This file has an introduction about Ankita Singh